 Method 7 of 7

 Restore Windows 10 to an earlier date

-If the slideshow feature was working without any issues till recently, you can try restoring Windows 10 to a previous date.
-While restoring, select a restore point created on a date when the slideshow was working.
+If the slideshow feature was working without any issues till recently, you could try restoring Windows 10 to a previous date.
+While restoring, select a restore point created on a specific date when the slideshow was working.